Frequently Asked Questions (FAQs)

 Most likely, we will not travel with an athletic trainer on the trip.
 As the tour nears departure day, make all necessary preparations to ensure you are safely able to play.
 In other countries, sport injuries are handled differently than what we are used to here in the USA.
 Although it is possible that an athletic trainer will be on-site, most injuries are handled at their local medical facility or hospital.

 It is rare for serious injuries to occur (“knock on wood”), but it is certainly possible.
 If you are hurt or injured on the trip, you will likely be transported to the local medical facility or hospital to be treated.
 In most cases, after treatment, they will require full payment to be made before you leave.
-If you have an international health insurance plan that covers you in the country we are in, it will make your experience much more pleasant!
+If you have an international health insurance plan that covers you in the country we are in (Competition Tours only), it will make your experience much more pleasant!